KunyiLockeLin/AnemoneerEngine/README.md

     - "+" : Add new viewport.
 The maximum number of viewport is nine.
     - "-" : Substract the last viewport.
     - "1"~"9" : Choose a viewport to control its camera.
-    - "R" : Reset the camera.
     - "Up","Down","Left","Right","W","A","S","D","Q","E","MouseLeftMove","MouseRightMove" : Move the camera.
-    - "l" : Restart the program.
+    - "c" : turn on command mode.
+      - "resetcamera [p1]" : Initialize the camera. p1 is camera mode.
+0 is third person.
+1 is first person.
+If p1 is empty, it means not to change the camera mode.
+      - "restart [p1]" : Restart the programe. p1 is scene name.
+If p1 is empty, it means to restart the same scene.

     ![alt text](https://github.com/KunyiLockeLin/Vulkan/blob/master/sample01.jpg)

 # Feature: